xzzhang2/xzzhang2.github.io/pages/pubs.md

 9. Lin, W.-Y., & **Zhang, X.** (2015, May).
 From spectators to participants: A study of affective intelligence, media uses, and political participation in Hong Kong.
 Paper presented at the 65th Annual Conference of International Communication Association (**ICA**), San Juan, Puerto Rico, 21-25 May 2015.

-10. Wang, C.-J., Chen, H.X., & **Zhang, X.** (2015, May) The landscape of information diffusion on Sina Weibo: Investigating the rich-club effect.
+10. Wang, C.-J., Chen, H.-X., & **Zhang, X.** (2015, May) The landscape of information diffusion on Sina Weibo: Investigating the rich-club effect.
 Paper presented at the 65th Annual Conference of International Communication Association (**ICA**), San Juan, Puerto Rico, 21-25 May 2015.

 11. **Zhang, X.** & Lin, W.-Y. (2014, May) The cynics in action: Social networking sites use, political attitudes, and political participation in mainland China and Hong Kong.
 Paper presented at the 64th Annual Conference of International Communication Association (**ICA**).
 Seattle, Washington, the U.S., May 2014. [**Political Communication Division Travel Grant Awardee**]